AmirSavand/breaker/README.md

-# Breaker
+# Breakers Force

-Simple one finger shooting arcade game.
+One finger shooting space game with unique modes and levels.